Translate this page

 FCPS G Suite is a communication and collaboration tool, hosted by Google and managed by FCPS.
 G Suite allows FCPS students and teachers to communicate, store files and collaborate on documents, spreadsheets, and presentations in real time from school or home, all within a secure online environment.

 Students are using G Suite in our classes.
 The Learning Links tab on our website helps student access many online resources, including G Suite.

 All students use their student ID number in their user name.
-For example, a student with the ID number 1234567 would have the G Suite user ID email@example.com.
+For example, a student with the ID number 1234567 would have the G Suite user ID of[email protected]s.net.
 This user name also functions as an email address allowing students and teachers to communicate in a secure online environment.
 Each student is responsible for their own password.
 Their student password will be the same password our students use to log onto a computer at school.

 Things to Keep in Mind When Using FCPS G Suite for Education:

 - Student GSE accounts are for school work product only!
 Never use your account for any other reason, school assignments only.

 - Remember to never share your GSE password.

 - Report any inappropriate use to a faculty or staff member at your school.
 It will be investigated.

 - Over the summer, your GSE account and its tools will continue to be available for use, and any files from this school year will also be available.

 - G Suite student tools include Docs, Sheets, Slides , Mail, Draw, Calendar, Contacts, Forms, and Sites.